4 min read

-Tools shape culture.
+Tools still shape culture.

 Writing changed memory.
 Spreadsheets changed business reasoning.
 Smartphones changed attention.
 Collaboration software changed the tempo of work.